rotimiakinrinde/Computer-Vision_Hand-Detection/README.md

 **5. Termination**

--  The loop exits when the user presses q, releasing system resources.
+-  The loop exits when the user presses **"q"**, releasing system resources.

 ###  Key Findings and Results